Sustainability

 • Deputy Secretary-General, Office of the Council of State

-• Permanent Law Councillor, Office of the Council of State
+• Permanent Law Councilor, Office of the Council of State

 • Honorary Member of National Savings Fund